xgcui/Feedstock-Agnostic/README.md

 that they once visualized upon may have changed.
 However, they may still provide useful templates for generating graphics of a similar style to ones created previously.

 In addition to the scripts described above, there is also a subdirectory within `root/R_code` named `R_code_arhives`.
 This a repository of R source files that were generated in the process of developing the current iteration of the modeling framework.
 Many of these scripts are out-of-date and may not be functional, however, I have archived them in this repository in case there are any useful code snippets that might be salvagable.
 While there are no gurantees about functionality, all the code is thoroughly commented so it should be fairly obvious what a particular construct was designed to accomplish.

+**`required.packages.R`** - In this R script, it lists all of the pacakges which are required to run these scripts.
+By run it, it can know which package needs to install

 <br>